 For restaurant meals

 This is where SplitEven earns its keep.
 Scan the receipt as soon as it arrives, assign items to each person, and everyone knows what they owe before they've put their wallets away.
 Multi-currency support means it works whether you're in Tokyo, Paris, or New York.
+For the full method, see our guide on how to split a restaurant bill fairly.

 For miscellaneous shared costs